 Politically, she was elected to the City of Erie School Board and served two years as President following two years as Vice President of the Board of Directors.
 Martin was the first woman to hold the seat of School Board President in 20 years.
 During her tenure as President, the Erie School District received a $15 million, five-year grant from the GE Foundation’s College Bound Program.
 Also, the Pennsylvania School Board Association appointed Martin to the Federal Relations Network to represent her congressional district on legislative issues related to education.

 Formerly, she served on the Board of Directors for the Pennsylvania Chamber of Commerce Executives, the Pennsylvania Center for Excellence in Education, The Great Lakes Cruising Coalition, Michigan Great Outdoors, and the Michigan Port Cities Initiative.

 Active in a variety of professional associations, Martin was a Trustee of the Erie Rotary Club’s Scholarship Foundation Board, serving as the Foundation’s President for two years.
 She served on the advisory Board for the South by Southwest Interactive Festival in Austin, TX, and was on faculty for the online university in Chamber management offered by the American Chamber of Commerce Executives.

-In Pennsylvania, she earned her MA from Gannon University and her BA, magna cum laude, from Mercyhurst College.
+In Pennsylvania, she earned her MA from Gannon University and her BA, magna cum laude, from Mercyhurst University.